 - Flour: all-purpose flour and cake flour, both work.

-- Baking soda and baking powder: both act as leaveners to make the cake rise in the oven, so make sure they're not expired.
+- Baking soda and baking powder: make sure they're not expired.

 Variations & substitutions